 What is EDLP?

-EDLP, which stands for Every Day Low Prices, is a pricing strategy in which firms promise consumers consistently low prices on products without having to wait for sale events.
+EDLP, which stands for Every Day Low Prices, is a pricing strategy in which firms promise consumers consistently low prices on products without having to wait for sales events.
 In such a pricing strategy, a firm sets a low price and maintains it over a long time-horizon (given that product costs remain unchanged).

 Rationale Behind Everyday Low Pricing